-Snaking through the heart of the city, the Ljubljanica River remains the prime attraction because of its emerald-green waters but the colorful facades flanking the banks make it one of the most colorful places in Europe.
-Not to forget, it was Green Capital of Europe in 2016.
+Snaking through the heart of the city, the Ljubljanica River remains the prime attraction because of its emerald-green waters, but the colorful facades flanking the banks make it one of the most colorful places in Europe.
+Not to forget, Ljubljana was the Green Capital of Europe in 2016.
 Do you need more reasons why you should travel to Slovenia?

 Costa Nova, Portugal

 They are nothing other than wooden houses built in traditional style and unique painted in colorful stripes.
 Secret?
 Those houses are built using wood from boats that were once used by Portuguese to collect seaweed from the lagoons.

 Capital cities such as Copenhagen and other Scandinavian capitals have long been known for their colorful buildings that attract a lot of people from around the world and Copenhagen’s Nyhavn, a 17th-century waterfront and canal, is where you’ll find some of the most colorful painted buildings lined with boats and the beautiful view of the sea.
-Find yourself walking around Copenhagen and feel inspired by its positive atmosphere and immerse

 They just add up to the already magical environment.
 This medieval city (founded back in the 13th century) has quite some history that will make history buffs go nuts!
-Apart from Stockholm, there are also tons of other beautiful towns and cities in Sweden, check it out in here!
+Apart from Stockholm, there are also tons of other beautiful towns and cities in Sweden, check it out here!